Drop in China's new coronavirus cases; none in Wuhan for sixth day

 In Hubei's capital of Wuhan, more retail complexes and shopping streets reopened.

+Electric carmaker Tesla Inc has also reopened a showroom in Wuhan, a company executive said on Twitter.

-At Wuhan International Plaza, shoppers queued 1-1/2 metres (5 ft) apart for temperature checks, while flashing "green" mobile telephone codes attesting to a clean bill of health.
+Shoppers queued 1-1/2 metres (5 ft) apart for temperature checks at Wuhan International Plaza, while flashing "green" mobile telephone codes attesting to a clean bill of health.

-Wuhan residents have been asked to take nucleic acid tests twice as they seek approvals to resume work.
+To be cleared to resume work, Wuhan residents have been asked to take nucleic acid tests twice.

 "Being able to be healthy and leave the house, and meet other colleagues who are also healthy is a very happy thing," said Wang Xueman, a cosmetics sales representative.